renovatebot/renovate/docs/usage/configuration-options.md

 ## fetchChangeLogs

-Use this config option to configure changelog/release notes fetching.
+Use this config option to configure changelogs/release notes fetching.
 The available options are:

-- `off` - disable changelog fetching
+- `off` - disable changelogs fetching
-- `branch` - fetch changelog while creating/updating branch
+- `branch` - fetch changelogs while creating/updating branch
-- `pr`(default) - fetches changelog while creating/updating pull-request
+- `pr`(default) - fetches changelogs while creating/updating pull-request

-It is not recommended to set fetchChangeLogs=branch unless you are embedding changelog in commit information, because it results in a performance decrease.
+It is not recommended to set fetchChangeLogs=branch unless you are embedding changelogs in commit information, because it results in a performance decrease.

-Renovate can fetch changelog when they are hosted on one of these platforms:
+Renovate can fetch changelogs when they are hosted on one of these platforms:

 - Bitbucket Cloud
 - GitHub (.com and Enterprise Server)